Knee Pain in Oak Ridge TN

 According to annual report on lower limb injury, 10.4 million injuries in America are issues with the knee.
 They are the main reason we can actually walk, run, jump and make other movements.
 Your knees are responsible for flexion, extension, slight internal and external rotations.
-Although knees are a sturdy and complex joint of the body, they are susceptible to frequent injuries.
+Although knees are a sturdy and complex joint of the body, they are susceptible to frequent injuries in Oak Ridge TN.

 Arthritis is a leading cause of knee pain and discomfort.
 It affects not only knee joints, but also other surrounding structures, such as ligaments, tendons and muscles.

 Osteoarthritis (OA) is the most common form of arthritis in the knee which affects the entire joint with joint lining, ligaments, cartilage and underlying bone.
 It is caused by the gradual degeneration of the cartilage in the joint due to aging and wearing out.

 Sometimes arthritis can be represented by rheumatoid arthritis—a joint disorder that caused destruction of the surrounding cartilage and a lot of pain.
 All forms of arthritis have similar symptoms: pain, swelling, locking joints and stiffness.

 Knee pain can also be caused by cartilage injuries that usually occur in skiers, runners, soccer, football players and cyclists.
 Overtime the knee cap cartilage can soften which makes your knees more prone to injuries.